 LinkedIn Headlines for Software Engineers

-Rajsuthan’s LinkedIn profile headline is very impressive because it concisely sums up that he is a software engineer with specialization in MERN stack and GraphQL.
-This is a very valuable skill set to have in today’s job market, and Rajsuthan has presented it in a way that is sure to attract potential employers.
+Rajsuthan’s LinkedIn profile headline is impressive because it concisely sums up that he is a software engineer specializing in MERN stack and GraphQL.
+This is a very valuable skill set in today’s job market, and Rajsuthan has presented it in a way that will surely attract potential employers.

 The headline is also well-written and free of grammar errors, which shows that Rajsuthan is a competent communicator.
-In addition, the use of keywords such as “MERN stack” and “GraphQL ” will help Rajsuthan’s profile appear higher in search results.
+In addition, using keywords such as “MERN stack” and “GraphQL ” will help Rajsuthan’s profile appear higher in search results.

 Overall, Rajsuthan’s LinkedIn profile headline is an excellent example of how to effectively market oneself as a software engineer.